 |Community Based Organizations (CBOs) Steering Committee|

-The following links are available to find out more about sector representation bodies within CUPE including the Health Care Council of Unions and occupational group steering committees.
+The following links are available to find out more about sector representation bodies within CUPE including occupational group steering committees.

 CUPE is the largest health care union in the province, representing over 13,600 health care providers working in hospitals, long-term care, home care, community rehabilitation services and mental health services.
 From continuing care aids to licensed practical nurses (LPNs), dietary staff to medical diagnostic technologists and technicians, housekeeping and laundry aids to clerical and maintenance staff, CUPE members are an important part of the health care team caring for you and your loved ones.

-The Health Care Council of Unions has an elected President and Executive Board acting as the political voice and bargaining council for CUPE locals 3967, 4777, 4980, 5111 and 5999.
+CUPE Local 5430 replaces the CUPE Health Care Council and the five health locals that voted last summer to merge into one.
 CUPE represents members working in the following health regions: Prairie North Health Region, Prince Albert Parkland Health Region, Regina Qu’Appelle Health Region, Sun Country Health Region and Sunrise Health Region.

 Education Workers’ Steering Committee